-The aim of this section is to prove that $L_2$-metric is the intrinsic metric associated to $(\e,\Dom)$ and to prove the analog of Varadhan's formula.
-For this we will use the result obtained in~\cite{Ariyoshi:2005} (see also~\cite{Masanori:2003} for the Dirichlet forms on $L_2(\mu)$, where $\mu$ is a probability measure).
+The aim of this section is to show that $L_2$-metric is the intrinsic metric associated to $(\e,\Dom)$ and to prove the analog of Varadhan's formula.
+We will use the result obtained in~\cite{Ariyoshi:2005} for the proof of Varadhan's formula (see also~\cite{Masanori:2003} for the Dirichlet forms on $L_2(\mu)$, where $\mu$ is a probability measure).